Elisabeth Frink RA

 ‘Elisabeth Frink: Fragility and Power’, Friday 22 June - Saturday 29 September 2018 at Abbot Hall Art Gallery

-‘ELISABETH FRINK: HUMANS AND OTHER ANIMALS’, 13 October - 24 February 2019 at The Sainsbury Centre for Visual Arts
+‘Elizabeth Frink: Humans and Other Animals’, 13 October - 24 February 2019 at The Sainsbury Centre for Visual Arts